TalDugma/Surgical-Instruments-Segmentation-Using-Domain-Adaptation/README.md

   - final model weights drive URL

 files:
   - predict.py: Runs model predictions on an image (given an image path).
-Assuming the model is saved in the same parent folder as predict.py.
+Assuming the model weights are saved in the same parent folder as predict.py.
 Requires using a conda environment that contains requirements_yolo.py.
   - video.py: Runs model predictions on a video (given a video path).
-Assuming the model is saved in the same parent folder as predict.py.
+Assuming the model weights are saved in the same parent folder as video.py.
 Requires using a conda environment that contains requirements_yolo.py.
   - synthetic_data_generator.py: Generates synthetic data of tools as described in report.pdf.
 Configured using configurations.py.
 Requires using a conda environment that contains requirements_synth.py.